msarson/dctVersioniser/README.md

-# dctVersioniser
-Clarion Dictionary Versoniser
+# Clarion Dictionary Versoniser
-DCTVersioniser

 A little tool to help with version control of a clarion DCT

-Requirements:
+# Requirements:

 DotNet 4.5

-Commandline:
+# Commandline:

 DCTVersioniser.exe

+# Instructions

 On first run the appliction will want you to locate your clarion 10 bin.